 Active Companies

-If your company has been economically active during the year, then preparation of the annual statement encompasses detailed transaction processing, reconciliation, and compliance checks.
-Some of the factors that determine the cost of preparation include
+If your company has been economically active during the year, then compilation of the annual statement encompasses detailed transaction processing, reconciliation, and compliance checks.
+Some of the factors that determine the cost of preparation include:

-• Industry-Specific Regulations: Certain industries, such as finance, technology, and international trade, have special accounting requirements, reporting standards, or tax compliance, which further complicates report preparation.
+- Industry-Specific Regulations: Certain industries have special accounting requirements, reporting standards, or tax compliance, which further complicates report development.

-Where the company is active, the average preparation of an annual report may cost about €500, with the final price depending on how complicated the transaction for preparation is and specific industry requirements.
+Where the company is active, the average preparation of an annual report may cost about €500, with the final price depending on how complicated drafting is and specific industry requirements.

 Dormant Companies

-• Minimal Price: The base price for preparation and filing of a dormant company annual report starts from €150.
+- Minimal Price: The base price for filing of a dormant company annual report starts from €150.

-• Simplified Financial Reporting: Since no transactions are to be analyzed, this process mainly involves verification of the company status, preparation of required forms, and submission to the Estonian Business Register.
+- Simplified Financial Reporting: Since no transactions are to be analyzed, this process mainly involves verification of the company status, handling of required forms, and submission to the Commercial Register.

-Even though the reports for dormant companies are simplified, preparation should be properly performed to avoid any further penalties related to late or incorrectly submitted reports.
+Even though the reports for dormant companies are simplified, filing should be properly performed to avoid any further penalties related to late or incorrectly submitted reports.

 How to Streamline Annual Reporting